evlav/kdump-steamos/README.md

 #  in the past and relying in sysrq reboot as a quirk managed to be a safe option,
 #  so this is something to think about here.
 Should be easy to implement.
 #
-#  (5) Maybe a good idea would be to allow creating the minimum image for any
-#  specified kernel, not only for the running one (which is what we do now).
-#  Low-priority idea, easy to implement.
+#  (5) The log submission mechanism is incomplete - we save the logs as tar.zst
+#  files, but they are not submitted to any remote server, etc.
 #
 #  (6) Pstore ramoops backend has some limitations that we're discussing with
 #  the kernel community - right now we can only collect ONE dmesg and its
 #  size is truncated on "record_size" bytes, not allowing a file split like
 #  efi-pstore; hopefully we can improve that.
+#
+#  (7) Maybe a good idea would be to allow creating the minimum image for any
+#  specified kernel, not only for the running one (which is what we do now).
+#  Low-priority idea, easy to implement.
 #
 ```